For information about safely and legally parking your vehicle when visiting the city, please refer to our Parking in the City guide.

 My vehicle has been towed.
 What should I do?

-Before you can recover your vehicle, you must come to our Customer Centre in person to prove that you are the owner of the vehicle.
+Before you can recover your vehicle, you must contact our Customer Centre to discuss the collection arrangements.

 You will be advised of the location of our contractor and will be able to collect the vehicle from their premises.

 You must bring your vehicle registration notice and/or your driver’s licence with you.
 We will not release the vehicle to anybody acting on your behalf unless they present a written letter of authority to collect the vehicle on the owner's behalf.
 You must also pay the fee charged for towing, along with any storage costs incurred by the City of Adelaide.

 The vehicle will not be released until the towing fee is paid (cheques will not be accepted).